jhems24/SQLProject/README.md

 # SQLProject
-#Writing a basic SQL query in Azure Data Studo
+#Writing a basic SQL query in Azure Data Studio